-Users also have the option to upload photos of the location to the Apple Maps app to be added to the maps listing.
+Users also have the option to upload photos of the location to the Apple Maps app to be added to the map listing.

 At the current time, the Apple Maps native rating system is displayed alongside the Yelp ratings that are provided for various locations.

-The company may eventually be planning to replace Yelp and TripAdvisor integrations, but will need to build up a database of ratings before that will be possible, the report said.
+The company may eventually be planning to replace Yelp and TripAdvisor integrations but will need to build up a database of ratings before that is possible, the report said.